drewroberts/style/README.md

 ## Functionality

 For the o just  tll function, I want the menu to have a concept of the element's top so that if it is a solid bar it scrolls it down corrently & if it is a split box then it appropriately handles it.
 If there is a title to the block, it should convert it to just a straight line cause there may be embeddeded images, etc.

+## Width

+Max with of 768 pixels Tailwind md for the border of the sections & center on page.
+Add spacing when go down to the sm of 640px or less for mobile devices.